Ryan Flood

-Ryan Flood (born October 17, 1998) is an American professional soccer player who currently plays as a left-back for USL Championship club Phoenix Rising FC.
+Ryan Flood (born October 17, 1998) is an American professional soccer player who currently plays as a left-back for Asheville City SC.

 Career

 After a season in the UPSL with Sporting Arizona in 2018, Flood traveled to Brazil and Japan in pursuit of a professional soccer career.
 He returned in 2019 to play in the NPSL with FC Arizona.

 On March 31, 2021, Flood signed his first fully professional contract with USL Championship side Phoenix Rising.
 He made his professional debut on April 30, 2021, starting in a 4–1 win over San Diego Loyal.

 In January 2022, Flood was re-signed by the club for another season, as his option was activated.

 On January 12, 2023, Flood joined Irish club Finn Harps on a permanent deal, signing a two-year contract in the process.
 On 15 February 2024, it was announced by Finn Harps that Flood had returned to America on compassionate leave for an undetermined amount of time.

 On 14 March 2024, it was announced that Flood had signed for his former club Phoenix Rising.

 Flood was loaned to Orange County SC on May 31, 2024.